 The focus of Mission at John’s UCC is to reach beyond the walls of the church, locally and globally.
 We respond to Christ’s call to “care for my people” by linking gifts of money, time and talents to the needs of God’s world.
 We strive to balance local and global mission support, placing emphasis on organizations with active church member involvement.
-A group of our members, St. John’s Outreach Team, meet monthly (the last Monday of the month at 4:30 pm in the church Library) to coordinate projects.
+A group of our members, St. John’s Outreach Team, also known as the Diakonia Outreach Team, meet monthly (the last Monday of the month at 4:30 pm in the church Library) to coordinate projects.
 Contact information is listed below on this page.

 In 2017 our Outreach Team Offering of Letters theme is “Doing Our part to End Hunger”.
 We are supporting the organization “Bread for the World”.
 Click for link to Bread for the World website.